rimsila/fooocus-API-pinokio/README.md

 ## Model download

-- If you already have Fooocus installed, and it is work well, The recommended way is to reuse models, you just simple copy config.txt file from your local Fooocus folder to Fooocus-API root folder.
+- If you already have Fooocus installed, and it is work well, The recommended way is to reuse models, you just simple copy config.txt file from your local Fooocus folder to Fooocus-API root folder (C:\xx\pinokio\api\Fooocus-API\app).

 Use this method you will have both Fooocus and Fooocus-API running at the same time.
 And they operate independently and do not interfere with each other.